musamatini/T480-hackintosh/.github/README.md

 - `NVRAM > Add > 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14 > DefaultBackgroundColor > <000000>`

 ### Hide EFI partitions
 During the bootloader, EFI partitions may be showed.
-Hiding this is easiestGG as adding `.contentVisibility` file into **BOOT** and **OC** folders.
+Hiding this is easiest as adding `.contentVisibility` file into **BOOT** and **OC** folders.
 By default this is enabled in this configuration.

 ## Special Greetings 🎉
 - [Dortania Gudie](https://dortania.github.io/OpenCore-Install-Guide/)